Pablo Picasso, graphic artist sculptor and ceramic artist, born on 25th

 artistic creations of modernity and was used to establish a Picasso Museum

 both in Paris and in Barcelona.
 The pictures are predominantly assigned to the art direction others.
-The art works of the artist are dominated by the colors white, pastel and gray.
+The art works of the artist are dominated by the colors white, pastel and black.